Tirey L. Ford Jr.: Career

-Carmel airfield and village (1941–1946)

 In the 1941, Ford co-developed the 29-acre Carmel Valley Airfield with his brother Byington Ford, for pilot-owners who wanted their home to also serve as a hangar for their plane.
 During World War II, the airfield served as an alternative landing field for military planes flying out of Watsonville and King City, California.
 A nearby road was named after them called Ford Road.

 In 1946, Tirey and his brother, Byington, developed the Carmel Valley Village and Airway Market, which were in walking distance of the Airpark.
 In the 2010 census Carmel Valley Village had a population of 4,407.

-Pacific Aircraft Company (1945–1946)

 From 1945 through 1946, Ford was president of the Pacific Aircraft Company in Oakland, California, which had a five state Beechcraft distributorship for California, Nevada, Oregon, Arizona and Washington.
 They had sizable hangar and office space at the Oakland airport.

-Del Monte Aviation company

 In 1947, Ford owner and co-founder of the Del Monte Aviation company at the Monterey Regional Airport.
 He was a Fixed-base operator that provided charter, maintenance and training services.

-Sea-Air Committee (1946–1949)

 As chairman of the Sea-Air Committee, Ford acted as an advisor and spokesperson to support the operation of scheduled air services across oceans for major passenger steamship lines, including the Matson, American President Lines, United States Lines, and the Grace Lines.

 On May 6, 1947, Ford representing the Sea-Air Committee, testified in Washington D.C. at the United States House of Representatives, that steamship companies have the right to operate aircraft for oversea air routes.